Breast implant Types for Breast Surgery in Melbourne with Dr Carmen

 There are at least 8 different options and surgery choices for Breast Implant Surgery.
 Breast Implants come in a wide variety of brands, sizes, profiles, fillings and shapes.

-Breast Implant Surgery has many options including incision site, implant placement position and whether fat transfer will be used for additional shaping and a better aesthetic outcome.
+Breast Implant Surgery has many options including incision site, implant placement position and whether fat transfer will be used for additional shaping and a more comprehensive aesthetic outcome.

 Breast Implant Brands